renzhenmac/MTX/ch9_signal/README.txt

 Another way is add the return address of divide-by-zero handler by 2, so jumps over the "idiv bx", but all methods change the i and j, I don't know why.

+---------------------------update---------------------------------

+problems solved
+calling printf changes the bx
+j is not changed if the handler is right, the right handler is in u.s. The handler should be some assembly function, cause it's called between a assembly procedure, it can't use the registers freely as a c function. i is changed because it's in the same address as uSP+13, where sig# is inserted as Figure 9.2 shows